 It was a moist, rainy and bloody cold night in Nuremberg when I met Richard Smerin.
-I was wondering the streets of the old town of the city at just a little after midnight, the rain was hitting down hard, but through the discordant tangle of rain against stone, I heard the gentle cry of a deep soulful voice, attached to it a rough London accent singing its broken hearted melody over the strained strings of an acoustic guitar – live blues on the streets of Nuremberg.
+I was wondering the streets of the old town at just a little after midnight.
+The rain was hitting down hard, but through the discordant tangle of rain against stone, I heard the gentle cry of a deep soulful voice, attached to it a rough London accent singing its broken hearted melody over the strained strings of an acoustic guitar – live blues on the streets of Nuremberg.

-When I returned home I just had to look him up – I found that he once had quite a following – in fact he still does.
-He’s released a few albums (fourteen now), never quite made it big – but big enough certainly and has managed to make a good name for himself on the Blues scene – though he still seems to “live in Europe” – a traveller after my own heart it seems.
+Later, I looked him up and I found that he once had quite a following.
+In fact, he still does.
+He’s released a few albums (fourteen now), never quite made it big, but big enough certainly and has managed to make a good name for himself on the Blues scene.
+And he still seems to “live in Europe” – a traveller after my own heart.

 These days you might find him playing gigs around the venues of Germany, Holland etc., or you might just bump into him on the streets.
-If you do happen upon him – spare a moment to listen to a song or two and have a chat – you’ll find that he is a humble and genuine gentleman.
+If you do happen upon him, spare a moment to listen to a song or two and have a chat.
+You’ll find that he is both humble and genuine.